Nojyto/stratus-dash/README.md

 ![Screenshot of the new-tab page](docs/images/new-tab.png)

 Stratus Dash is a personal productivity dashboard that replaces your browser's "New Tab" page.
-It's designed to be fast, and with a modern design, to give you quick access to your most-used links, tasks, weather, stocks, and news.
+It's designed to be fast, and with a modern design, to give you quick access to your most-used links, tasks, weather, stocks, calendar, and news.

 ## Features